-Within me is that experience of time, a passing moment, and the creation of another one.
-Like a river it flows, sometimes tumultuous and fast, other times only slowly burbling along.
-And like any river it only knows one direction: forward to never look back.
-Time seems to be intricately linked with all of consciousness.
-It infiltrates every nook and cranny and is an integral part of perception and those dream worlds created by thought.
+Time is the fluid experience of a passing moment and the creation of another one.
+Like a river, it only knows one direction: forward to never look back.
+Time is intricately linked with all of consciousness.
+It infiltrates every nook and cranny and makes itself aware no matter what world I enter.

-But at the same time, there is no distinct stream of experiences I can call time.
-It is no feeling nor a signal from the senses.
-There is no mental place in my conscious mind I can point to and say: that is time.
-It rather seems to live in all experiences at once.
+But there is no distinct stream of experiences I can call “time”.
+It is neither a feeling nor a signal from the senses but emerges out of the concert of all my experiences.
 When checking my watch I see a change in the indicator’s position and know the outside world moved on.
 It is undeniable proof that everything changed and time elapsed.
-Even when I try to lock everything out, sit down, close my eyes, and exist in a moment of absolute silence I feel my body around me.
-I feel an arching muscle and pain building up until I give into it, and change my position, in expectation of that beautiful feeling of release.
-But during all of that, there was not a single moment where I didn’t experience change and elapsed time.
-It seems that as long as I experience time moves on.
+Even when I try to lock out everything, sit down, close my eyes, and exist in a moment of absolute silence I feel my body around me.
+I feel an arching muscle and pain building up until I give up, and change my position, in expectation of that beautiful feeling of release.
+During all of that, there was not a single moment where I didn’t experience time.

-And not only that but potentially those three words: time, change, and experience; have even the same meaning.
+Time, change, and experience; those words always go together.
 How could I experience anything if not for change?
-There would only be a static, singular scene that I couldn’t leave; a single world and no interaction.
+There would only be a static, singular scene; a single world, and no interaction.
 It would be as dead and unconscious as a picture on the wall.
 There is no experience without change because what I experience is change.
 I see the cursor blinking on my screen.
-I see and feel my hands moving across the keyboard, my body placed in my chair in a room that has a changing temperature and sound.
+I see and feel my hands moving across the keyboard.
 Even the very thoughts in my mind are full of change.
 They change the scenery and articulation that accompanies them.
 New ones draw my attention while others disappear into the unconscious.
-The same is true the other way around.
-There is no change without experience.
-If a new impression doesn’t make itself aware it simply doesn’t exist and when there is no experience at all there is no change.
-There is only nothingness, a dreamless night, or potentially death itself, because what is death other than the realm of non-existence?
-And doesn’t that mean death extends beyond the eons following life to establish itself as the ruling force even before my life began?
-There was no experience before and there will be no experience afterward.
-Only death.
-And when there is no change, no experience, how should there be time?
-Time is the distance between a moment long gone and the now.
-It is the sum total of all mutations of the worlds I inhabit between those two places.
-(A1)

-So, there is something distinct about time.
-It seems like the force that brings uniqueness to the flow of conscious experience.
-Time is a black hole that consumes almost all of now and through that makes place for the next.
+Time intricately links all my worlds and brings uniqueness to the flow of conscious experience.
+It is a black hole that consumes all of now and makes place for the next.
 Rome is not coming back and nor is the last day gone.
 All those conscious states went beyond the event horizon.
-Time also doesn’t give me back my share.
-I cannot bring back my younger self when I grow old and weary.
-The distance to death is getting shorter with every change.
+And so time also consumes my own share.

 A1 - What is a moment?